joolstorrentecalo/gitlab-foss/doc/user/project/merge_requests/status_checks.md

 External status checks have an **asynchronous** workflow.
 Merge requests emit a merge request webhook payload to an external service whenever:

-- A merge request is updated, closed, reopened, approved, unapproved, or merged.
+- The merge request is changed.
+For example, title or description.
 - Code is pushed to the source branch of the merge request.
+- A comment is made in the merge request discussion.

 ```mermaid
 sequenceDiagram